MiltonMufume/katlhula/README.md

 ## Introduction
 This is a project that will be used to develop a a protoype for an application that aims to be used as a portal to manage cultural events, search restaurants, expose products to sell and to give the users the oportunity to classify the services offered in the application.
+In this project we will be testing a lot of sofltware development technologies with proof of concepts in different branches, each on them to be created based on the test that we want to do.

 ## Initial requirements
 - CRUD de eventos culturais